xmppo/xmpp-php/README.md

 ## Logging

-Upon new established session the library is creating 3 files in `logs/` folder:
+Upon new established session the library is creating a `xmpp.log` log file in `logs/` folder:

-- `request.xml` -> containing XML's sent to the server
-- `response.xml` -> containing XML's received from the server
-- `xmpp.log` -> will contain all other logs (currently empty)

-In order to circumvent this,  you can manually set logger when instantiating `Options` with `setLogger($logger)` where you can put any of the loggers from `Loggers/` folder (defaults to `SimpleLogger`).
+You can manually set logger when instantiating `Options` with `setLogger($logger)`.
+The method accepts any object which implements `Loggable` interface so you can create your own implementation.

-- `SimpleLogger` - creates only 3 files and overwrites them upon each established session.
-While this is good for testing a single session, concurrent ones will render those files unusable as they will get merged request/response from multiple sessions.
-- `FullLogger` - creates 3 files on each established session.
-These files are prefixed by time in `YMD` format, plus time and unique ID.
-It may be cumbersome to have 3 files created on each session, but it is a great way to easily see the communication between server and client this way and debug if something's wrong.

-- `NoLogger` - doesn't log anything.

 # Other

 `Example.php` has a `sendRawXML()` method which can be helpful with debugging.
 Method works in a way